about dan kalb

 Created an innovative City-OUSD partnership to reduce chronic absenteeism in our public schools.

-In 2020, Dan is running for re-election to the City Council to continue building on the progress we’ve made and to address our city’s real challenges head-on.
+In 2020, Dan successfully ran for re-election to the City Council to continue building on the progress we’ve made and to address our city’s real challenges head-on.

-He was chosen by his colleagues to be the President Pro Tempore of the City Council.
-In addition to his work on the Council, Dan serves as the City's official representative to StopWaste—Alameda County's Recycling and Waste Authority, and is the Chairperson of the East Bay Community Energy (EBCE) authority.
-He also serves on the boards of the League of California Cities (including the League's Housing Committee) and the Local Government Commission.
+In addition to his work on the Council, Dan serves as the City's official representative to StopWaste—Alameda County's Recycling and Waste Authority, and is the immediate past Chair of the East Bay Community Energy (EBCE) authority.
+He also serves on the boards of the League of California Cities (including Cal Cities Housing Committee) and Civic Well.

 Previously, Dan was a Chapter Director of the Sierra Club, where he worked to protect open spaces, fight for environmental health and justice, and protect our precious San Francisco Bay.